saqibnaziir/saqibnaziir.github.io/_pages/hobbies.md

 classes: wide
 ---

 Besides my work, I have a keen interest for philosophy.
-I obtained a master's degre in philosophy in 2020, and this has helped me to broaden my horizons and to be able to communicate better with the people I work with.
-I specialize in contemporary political philosophy, critical social theory, as well as problems about subject and body in feminist philosophy.

-On my spare time, I sometimes like to draw; I obtained a bachelor's of visual arts in 2018.
-I also like to [read a lot](https://www.goodreads.com/user/show/91507153-jonas-renault).

 I enjoy traveling to forein countries.
-I've lived abroad for a few years already, and I speak english fluently.
+I've lived abroad for a few years already.

 <div class="gallery-scroll">
   <a href="/images/sports/travels-1.jpg" title="Hiking the Anapurnas in Nepal" class="image-popup">